turingschool/mod-0-curriculum/session2/index.md

 <div class="try-it">
   <h3>Try It: Classes</h3>
-  <p>Post one sentence in the chat using this structure:</p>
+  <p>Post one sentence in a slack thread using this structure:</p>
   <p>______, ________, and _______ (instances) are different versions of a ________ (class).</p>
   <p>For example: My Old Navy sweatshirt and my American Giant sweatshirt (instances) are different versions of a sweatshirt (class).</p>
 </div>

 <div class="try-it">
   <h3>Try It: Attributes</h3>
-  <p>Post one sentence in the chat about your class using this structure:</p>
+  <p>Post one sentence in a slack thread about your class using this structure:</p>
   <p>Each instance of a _______ (class) has a _______, ________, and ________ (attributes).</p>
   <p>For example: Each instance of a Sweatshirt (class) has a color, brand, and size (attributes).</p>
 </div>